dmbarbour/glas/docs/GlasProg.md

 * `%unl` - undoes mkl, fails if not a left branch
 * `%unr` - undoes mkr, fails if not a right branch

-Environment Manipulation:
-* `(%scope TLL P)` - translate RegisterNames and MethodNames in scope of P. TLL is same as in the AST representation (see namespaces).
+Registers:
 * `(%rw RegisterName)` - swap data between named register and top data stack element.
-* `(%call MethodName TLL)` - invoke a method, applying a translation to control the method's view of the caller's environment.
-* `(%call.avail MethodName)` - an ifdef of sorts for methods.
-Pass (no-op) if method is defined to anything other than `()`, otherwise fails.
-(Here `()` is explicitly undefined.)
-* `(%local Prefix P)` - introduces a set of registers in scope of P. Will mask Prefix, i.e. equivalent to `(%scope {Prefix => NULL} (%local Prefix P))`.
-The set of registers is inferred from use, thus do not need to be declared explicitly, but must be finite (check recursion).
-All registers are initialized to zero.
-* `(%def Prefix Methods P)` - introduces a set of methods in scope of P. Will mask Prefix.

-Method Namespaces:

-Tooling and Evolution:

-* `(%an Annotation P)` - Equivalent to P, modulo performance, analysis, instrumentation, and reflection.
-Annotations provide ad hoc guidance to compilers, interpeters, optimizers, debuggers, typecheckers, theorem provers, and similar tools.
-* `(%lang Version P)` - Language declaration for P. Declarations should be idempotent, so this does nothing if the language version doesn't change.
-However, in the general case it may result in support for different primitives and distinct interpretations of existing primitives in P. Version may be encoded as a dict.
+* `(%local Method)` - here Method is `Env -> Program`, typically `b:(Prefix, P)`.
+This operation introduces a new environment of registers (initially zero), passes it to Method, evaluates Program, then clear the registers.

 Metaprogramming:
+* `(%macro ASTBuilder)` - ASTBuilder must represent a pure Program of 0--1 arity that generates an AST representation on the data stack.
+This representation is evaluated to an AST in an empty environment, then returned.
+The macro's context to provide arguments or wrappers as needed.
-* `(%eval Localization)` - pops AST representation from data stack, links it via the given Localization, performs further expansions as needed, then runs the AST as a program.
-In most contexts, AST must be statically computed, i.e. implicit '%an.eval.static'.
+* `(%eval Wrapper)` - pop AST representation off data stack.
+Evaluate representation to AST in an empty environment.
+Apply `Wrapper : AST -> Program` to this AST, e.g. to provide an interpreter,Env, or sandbox.
+In most contexts, the input AST must be statically computed, i.e. '%an.eval.static' is the default for glas systems.

-* `(%macro Template)` - Template is an AST that contain special '%macro.\*' elements for rewriting.
-To simplify implementation and user comprehension, the compiler may enforce locality by rejecting '%macro.\*' elements outside '%macro' within the same definition, i.e. no 'free' macro variables.
-Macros should be supported for all ASTs used in expressing programs.
-* `(%macro.arg K)` - is substituted by the Kth AST argument to the constructor.
-This includes K=0 referring to the constructor, the macro definition, thus supporting anonymous recursion.
-* `%macro.argc` - is substituted by the count of AST arguments after arg 0.
-* `(%macro.eval Localization ASTBuilder)` - first perform macro expansion for Localization and ASTBuilder.
-ASTBuilder must represent a 0--1 program returning an AST representation.
-We link via Localization, substitute the linked AST, then perform a second round of macro expansion.

-I might be changing macros into an AST primitive feature.
+* *note:* We can also do a lot of metaprogramming purely at the namespace layer.

 ### Annotations

-The AST structure supports annotations on arbitrary AST nodes.
-However, we'll only recognize a subset of annotation constructors, by convention of form '%an.\*'.
+        a:(Anno, Op)    # dedicated AST node

 Acceleration:
-* `(%an.accel Accelerator)` - non-semantic performance primitives.
+* `(%an.accel Accelerator)` - performance primitives.
 Indicates that a compiler or interpreter should substitute Op for a built-in Accelerator.
 By convention, an Accelerator has form `(%accel.OpName Args)` and is invalid outside of '%an.accel'.
 See *Accelerators*.

-Composition:
-* `(%an.compose Anno1 Anno2 ...)` - composition of annotations, applies right to left, e.g. can rewrite `(%an (%an.compose A1 A2 A3) Op)` to  `(%an A1 (%an A2 (%an A3 Op)))`.
-This is mostly useful for metaprogramming.

 Instrumentation:
 * `(%an.log Chan MsgSel)` - printf debugging!
 Rather sophisticated.
 See *Logging*.